EOSIO/eos/docs/cleos/command-reference/system/system-voteproducer-prods.md

----
-title: "system voteproducer prods"
-excerpt: "Vote for one or more producers"
----
 ## Positional Arguments
 - `voter` _TEXT_ - The voting account
 - `producers` _TEXT ..._ - The account(s) to vote for.
 All options from this position and following will be treated as the producer list.